-3. Finally, no vertex v in $\Gamma(c,r)$ can have been pebbled before time $\sigma_1$ .
-Otherwise the frugality of $\mathcal{P}$ implies (by pattern matching on the arguments in the proofs of Lemmas 3.12 and 6.6) that some successor of v must have been pebbled as well, and some successor of that successor et cetera, all the way up to where $\Gamma(c,r)$ connects with the spines.
+- (2) No vertex on a spine has been pebbled before time $\sigma_1$ .
+This is so since Lemma 6.6 tells us that if some vertex on a spine has been pebbled, then the whole spine must have been pebbled in view of the fact that it is empty at time $\sigma_1$ .
+But then Lemma 3.12 implies that all pyramid sinks must have been pebbled.
+This case has already been excluded. - (3) Finally, no vertex v in $\Gamma(c, r)$ can have been pebbled before time $\sigma_1$ .
+Otherwise the frugality of $\mathcal{P}$ implies (by mimicking the arguments in the proofs of Lemmas 3.12 and 6.6) that some successor of v must have been pebbled as well, and some successor of that successor et cetera, all the way up to where $\Gamma(c, r)$ connects with the spines.
 But we have ruled out the possibility that a spine vertex has been pebbled.